Health Care & Medication

 • Not all types of income are counted toward the income limit.

-• If you are over the income limit, but you have very high medical costs, you may be able to qualify for the Medically Needy Program.
+• If you are over the income limit, but you have very high medical costs, you may be able to qualify for Medicaid through Medically Needy eligibility.

 If your income puts you over the limit to qualify for Medicaid, you may still be able to get coverage if you have very high medical expenses.
-You would “spend down” your income on your medical expenses until you qualify for ABD Medicaid in Georgia.
+This is called the Medically Needy or Spend-Down Program.
+You would “spend down” your income on your medical expenses until you qualify for Medicaid in Georgia.
 The amount you pay depends on your income and household size.

 Some examples of medical expenses you can use to meet your share of cost include: